 The BSBA capstone course provides students with an opportunity to demonstrate their mastery of the Jessup School of Business program learning outcomes as well as their business acumen in their chosen concentration or specialization in the field of business.
-Students will conduct research in a specific area of business (accounting, entrepreneurship, finance, management, marketing, etc.) and prepare an industry relevant capstone paper and video presentation as the major deliverables for this ADC and Online program capstone course.
+Students will conduct research in a specific area of business (accounting, entrepreneurship, finance, management, marketing, etc.) and prepare an industry relevant capstone paper and video presentation as the major deliverables for this Online program capstone course.

-Enrollment comment: ADC and Online only.
-Not for traditional undergraduate students.
+Enrollment comment: Online only.
+Not for traditional undergraduate students multi-disciplinary techniques to diagnose and recommend actions appropriate to specific company situations.